 Symptoms & Signs of Schizophrenia

-Schizophrenia is an extremely serious mental health disorder that alters the thought processes, emotions and behaviors of affected individuals.
-Most people probably associate the condition with one of its classic symptoms, psychosis.
-However, psychosis is just one of the problems that can occur in people dealing with schizophrenia.
-In fact, the disorder can trigger three broad categories of symptoms, known as “positive” symptoms, “negative” symptoms and cognitive symptoms.
+Schizophrenia is a serious mental health disorder that alters the thoughts, emotions and behaviors.
+Most people associate the condition with one of its classic symptoms: psychosis.
+Psychosis is a severe form of impaired thoughts and emotions that causes a loss of reality.
+This is just one of the problems that can occur in people dealing with schizophrenia.
+The disorder can trigger three broad categories of symptoms, known as:

 Positive Schizophrenia Symptoms

 It seems strange to call any symptoms of schizophrenia “positive.”
-However, this medical term simply means that the problems in this category don’t normally appear in people in good mental health.
-All indications of psychosis of psychosis fall within this category.
+This medical term means that the problems don’t appear in people in good mental health.
+All indications of psychosis fall within this category, including:

-Hallucinations — Hallucinations are experiences that seem to come from one of the five senses, but in fact do not.
-Instead, the stem from changes in brain chemistry and brain function.
-People with schizophrenia tend to have auditory hallucinations that manifest as second-person or third-person voices.
-However, they may also have visual, olfactory (smell-related) or tactile (touch-related) hallucinations, as well as auditory hallucinations that manifest as sounds.
+- Hallucinations.
+Hallucinations stem from changes in brain chemistry and brain function.
+People with schizophrenia tend to have auditory hallucinations.
+These manifest as second-person or third-person voices.
+However, they may also have visual, olfactory (smell) or tactile (touch) hallucinations.

-Delusions — A delusion is a demonstrably false belief that an individual nevertheless strongly views as true or accurate.
-In many cases, this type of belief features irrational or bizarre thought processes that only make sense to the affected person.
-People with schizophrenia tend to have paranoid delusions that center on themes of persecution or external control.
-However, they may also develop a broad range of other delusional beliefs.
+- Delusions.
+A delusion is something an individual views as true or accurate but is actually false.
+This type of belief features irrational or bizarre thought processes that only make sense to the affected person.
+People with schizophrenia tend to have paranoid delusions that center around someone trying to hurt or control them.
+They may also develop a broad range of other delusional beliefs.

-Disorganized Thinking/Speech — Even when they’re not affected by delusions, people with schizophrenia can experience unusual leaps or gaps in their thought processes.
+- Disorganized Thinking/Speech.
+People with schizophrenia can experience unusual gaps in their thought processes.
 This makes it difficult to keep thoughts functional and well-organized.
 Disorganized thinking typically leads to disorganized patterns of speech.

-Unusual Motor Behavior — The term unusual motor behavior refers to a range of unpredictable or age-inappropriate physical behaviors that have no clear goal.
-Common examples include unusual body postures, aimless movement and a total lack of body responsiveness (catatonia).
+- Unusual Motor Behavior.
+This refers to unpredictable or age-inappropriate physical behaviors that have no clear goal.
+Common examples include unusual body postures, aimless movement and a total lack of body responsiveness.

 Negative Schizophrenia Symptoms

-Anhedonia — Anhedonia is a term that doctors use to describe a reduced or lost ability to feel pleasure, even when engaging in previously favored activities.
+- Anhedonia.
+Anhedonia is a reduced or lost ability to feel pleasure.
+This includes when they are engaging in previously favored activities.

-Disrupted Patterns of Activity — People with schizophrenia often lose the ability to start participation in new activities.
-Affected individuals may also lose the ability to complete activities they’ve already started.
+- Disrupted Patterns of Activity.
+People with schizophrenia often lose the ability to start participation in new activities.
+Affected individuals may also lose the ability to complete in activities they’ve already started.

 Cognitive Schizophrenia Symptoms

-Cognition is a scientific term for the process of thinking, gaining knowledge and gaining understanding.
-Schizophrenia can produce disruptions in this process that range from relatively minor to severe.
+Cognition is process of thinking, knowledge and understanding.
+Schizophrenia can produce disruptions in this process that range from minor to severe.

-Diminished Executive Function — Executive function is the common name for a group of crucially important, higher-level mental skills, including the ability to control impulsive behavior and the ability to make sound logical judgments.
+- Diminished Executive Function.
+Executive function is the name for a group of higher-level mental skills.
+These include the ability to control impulsive behavior and the ability to make sound judgments.
 In affected individuals, these skills can decline significantly over time.

-Disruptions in Working Memory — Working memory is a form of short-term memory that all people rely on to remember things long enough to use them for immediate purposes.
-People with schizophrenia often experience problems with this form of memory, and thereby lose some of their normal orientation to reality.
+- Disruptions in Working Memory.
+Working memory is a form of short-term memory that all people rely on to remember things long enough to use them for immediate purposes.
+People with schizophrenia often experience problems with this form of memory.
+They often lose some of their normal orientation to reality.